 - Wildcard teams will be selected for remaining spaces at the State Competition.
 Wildcard teams are selected by comparing all Area results.
-The top scorers who did not place first or second at the Area contests will receive invitations (depending on the number of spaces available).
+The top scorers who did not place in the arena first place alliance or inventions first or second places may receive a wild card spot depending on the number of spaces available.

 - A maximum of TWO (2) Arena and/or Inventions teams from each school per division may advance to the State Competition.

-- No more than THREE (3) wildcard teams per division from each Area can advance to the State Competition.
+- No more than TWO (2) wildcard teams/alliances per division from each Area can advance to the State Competition.